-Meet the group outside Hangar C. Step $11 - \text{Talking Points lists some of things you want to remind the group prior to dividing them into two, with one half going to Hangar C and the rest divided up between the lighthouse and the museum.
+Meet the group outside Hangar C. Step $10 - \text{Talking Points lists items for the group to be aware of prior to dividing them into two, with one half going to Hangar C and the rest divided up between the lighthouse and the museum.
 This part of the tour takes 1-1.5 hours.$

-The end and middle escorts are responsible for supervising the parking lot at all times.
-Any visitor getting into their vehicle before the end of the tour must be reminded they cannot leave by themselves.
+The end and middle escorts are responsible for always supervising the parking lot.
+Any visitor getting into their vehicle before the end of the tour must be reminded that they cannot leave by themselves.
 If any visitor attempts to leave alone and cannot be safely stopped, the escort should notify the lead escort and immediately pursue the visitor in a safe manner, staying in touch with the lead escort at all times.
-The lead escort will determine which vehicle left and will immediately notify Security, providing the names of the occupants, make, model, color and license plate #/state for the vehicle.
+The lead escort will determine which vehicle left and will immediately notify Security, providing the names of the occupants, make, model, color and license plate #/state for the vehicle from Doc 9 - Participant Information Capture Sheet.
 Any visitor who attempts to break away from the caravan at any point will be immediately escorted off the station and Security notified.
+If Security becomes involved, be sure to capture and report the identity of the officer so follow-up can occur, if needed.

-Step 12a:
+Step 11a: